HydroFrame-ML/sandtank-ml/README.md

       ]
     }
 ```
 Configure labels for permeability image.
 Labels might be in a legend, or overlayed on the image following the mouse. `values` supplies text to overwrite default numeric labels.
+Setting a value to `null` will hide that value in the legend.
 ```
     "usePermeabilityLabels": {
       "showOverlay": true,